 Prices after a recession tend to decline as the economy becomes more stable.
 Looking at the history of gold rates before, during, and after recessions tells us that the gold prices in the next recession will increase just like past recessions.

-Golden Nuggets For Buying
+Tips For Buying Gold

 Like most things, buying is the most important part.
 You make a return on your investment at the time of purchase.
 You make money when you buy, not when you sell.
 So buying correctly is crucial.
 If you get the buying process wrong, anything after that will sink into the red.